vultisig/recipes/docs/fee-system.md

 ### 1. Per-Transaction Fees

-Charged for each transaction executed by a plugin.
+Charged for each transaction executed by an app.

 ```json
 {